 As a teen I discovered what most boys do… Freedom and Girls!
 So my tech geek skills became non-existent.
 Well that’s not completely all true, I think I was born with silicon flowing in veins.

-Completely utter board with high school I left after yr 10 and did 2 years at TAFE studying Electronics.
+Completely utterly bored with high school I left after yr 10 and did 2 years at TAFE studying Electronics.
 Not only were my brain electrons firing up – finally – I discovered a passion I still have to this day – Electronics – and for those that are wondering, the Girls at TAFE were so much more… let’s just say ‘free spirited’.

 After TAFE I got a job at a local (yet to be built) recording studio.
 I was helping to build the recording studio by mixing concrete, fetching lunch for the guys and mixing more concrete… When I was lucky (on a couple of occasions) I helped in making Audio amplifiers, Speaker boxes and Audio mixing equipment for Rock n Roll bands.
 But that soon was wearing thin because I was doing more concreting and fetching lunch for the guys than being challenged mentally.
 Sure, Concreters and the Lunch shop lady have their talents but I was after something different.